US employers slash hiring as Trump advances a punishing trade agenda

 “We’re finally in the eye of the hurricane,” said Daniel Zhao, chief economist at Glassdoor.
 “After months of warning signs, the July jobs report confirms that the slowdown isn’t just approaching—it’s here.”

-U.S. markets recoiled and the jobs report and the Dow tumbled more than 600 points at the opening bell Friday.
+But President Donald Trump responded to the weak report by calling for the firing of Erika McEntarfer, the director of the Labor Department's Bureau of Labor Statistics, which compiles the jobs numbers.
+“I have directed my Team to fire this Biden Political Appointee, IMMEDIATELY,” Trump said on Truth Social.
+“She will be replaced with someone much more competent and qualified.”

+Trump questioned the big revisions, but they are a standard part of the monthly jobs report.
+The Labor Department revises its numbers as more data comes in.
+Particularly since COVID-19, responses to its surveys of businesses and households have declined, making the data more subject to revision.

-The revelations in the new data raise questions about the health of the job market and the economy as President Donald Trump pushes forward with an unorthodox overhaul of American trade policy.
+Revelations in the new data raise questions about the health of the job market and the economy as Trump pushes forward an unorthodox overhaul of American trade policy.

-Trump has discarded decades of U.S. policy that had favored fewer barriers and ever-freer trade.
-Instead, Trump is imposing hefty import taxes — tariffs — on products from almost every country on earth.
-Trump believes the levies will bring manufacturing back to America and raise money to pay for the massive tax cuts he signed into law July 4.

-Mainstream economists say the cost of the tariffs will be passed along to Americans, both businesses and households.
-That has already begun to happen, with major U.S. companies from Walmart to toothpaste, detergent and toilet paper maker Procter & Gamble announcing price hikes.

 “There was a clear, significant, immediate, tariff effect on the labor market and employment growth essentially stalled, as we were dealing with so much uncertainty about the outlook for the economy and for tariffs,” said Blerina Uruci, chief U.S. economist for the brokerage T. Rowe Price.